GM82Project/gm82snd/readme.txt

 [notes]

+-> Created by renex and Floogle
 -> The Fmod license specifies you must display a Fmod logo in your games.
 -> Reach out directly to Firelight Technologies for discussing commercial use.

-- Created by renex & floogle -